huytran088/AIDev-security-study/README.md

 ## Pre-built derived data

 Re-running Phases A–D end-to-end against the GitHub API takes several hours and burns rate-limit budget.
-To skip them, the canonical `data_derived/2026-04-25/` tree (16 parquets, ~70 MB) ships in this repository via [Git-LFS](https://git-lfs.com/), alongside the CSVs, JSONs, and `data_derived/latest` symlink that are tracked in plain git.
+To skip them, the `data_derived/2026-04-25/` tree (16 parquets, ~70 MB) ships in this repository via [Git-LFS](https://git-lfs.com/), alongside the CSVs, JSONs, and `data_derived/latest` symlink that are tracked in plain git.